GlenDC/cv/index.md

 Living in Belgium again since 2018, while working as a Principal Software Engineer for ThreeFold Technology, a company which ambition it is to change the way internet as well as the banking system operates.
 The company is based in Ghent (Belgium) but has offices and partners all over the world.
-Here I work mostly in Go, python and lately Rust as well on blockchain-, cloud- and automation technology.
+Here I work mostly on blockchain-, cloud- and automation technology, using mostly Go and Python.
+Besides programming, I also manage, plan, design, support and most importantly educate fellow team members.

+I'm also studying (on the side) a bachelor in Mathematics, an exhausting journey experienced with great satisfaction.
+Currently still in my first year of that bachelor.
+Since begin of July I am also studying the data science track as offered by DataCamp.

+What I need to know, I'll know tomorrow if not already.
+Perseverance is my biggest asset.

 ## Employment